sLeeNguyen/sLeeNguyen/README.md

 </h3>

 <p align="left">
-  I'm a Blockchain Researcher & Software Developer from Vietnam, who loves open source, and is currently working at <a href="https://tovchain.vn/" rel="nofollow">ToVChain JSC</a>.
+  I'm a passionate Blockchain Researcher and Software Developer hailing from the vibrant landscape of Vietnam.
+With a profound admiration for open source ethos, I am deeply entrenched in the world of blockchain technology, unraveling its complexities and harnessing its potential.
+Also, I've honed my skills in crafting and deploying web applications, specializing particularly in the realm of Decentralized Applications (DApps).
+Currently, I find myself immersed in the dynamic atmosphere of <a href="https://nippylabs.com/" rel="nofollow">NippyLabs</a>, where I channel my expertise and enthusiasm to drive groundbreaking projects forward.
 </p>
 <p align="left">
 </p>